EasyJet: Environment

 In February 2011, the airline painted eight of its aircraft with a lightweight, thin "revolutionary nanotechnology coating" polymer.
 It works by reducing the build-up of debris and reduces drag across the surface of the aircraft, thus reducing the fuel bill.
 It was estimated the airline could save 1–2% annually, equating to a £14 million reduction in fuel costs.
 The coating has already been used on US military aircraft and if successful EasyJet would apply the paint to its whole fleet.
 In late 2015, EasyJet started making use of artificial intelligence (AI) and big data for the purpose of improving efficiency, cutting costs, and enhancing the customer experience.

 On 27 September 2017, EasyJet announced its partnership with an American start-up company Wright Electric with the purpose of developing and introducing a short-haul 120-seat all-electric airline.
 The propulsion system is said to comprise a series of eight electrically driven ducted fans that are buried in the wings, which are powered by numerous battery packs distributed underneath the cabin floor; it is claimed to possess a range of roughly 335 miles, suitable for about one-fifth of EasyJet's current city routes, and facilitate zero-emission flights, as well as being 50% quieter and 10% less expensive to operate than conventional jet airliners.
 At the time, EasyJet stated that it intended to introduce electric aircraft into revenue service within 10 years.
 In October 2018, EasyJet stated that progress was being made on its electric ambitions and that the partnerships planned to test a nine-seater electric plane as early as 2019.

-Since November 2019, easyJet has offset the carbon emissions from all of its flights using carbon offsetting projects that meet either the Gold Standard or Verified Carbon Standard (VCS) accreditation.
+Since November 2019, EasyJet has offset the carbon emissions from all of its flights using carbon offsetting projects that meet either the Gold Standard or Verified Carbon Standard (VCS) accreditation.
 As a result, it is the first major airline in the world to operate net-carbon-zero flights across its entire network.
 The airline describes this as an "interim" measure whilst the next generation of aircraft propulsion is developed.
-Consequently, easyJet announced a partnership with Airbus on a joint research project into zero-emission hydrogen aircraft.
+Consequently, EasyJet announced a partnership with Airbus on a joint research project into zero-emission hydrogen aircraft.

-Criticism
+Customer issues

 EasyJet has been criticised in Germany for not observing European Union law on compensation (and assistance to passengers) in cases of denied boarding, delays or cancellations (Regulation 261/2004).
 When flights are cancelled, passengers are supposed to be reimbursed within one week.
 In 2006, the airline did not always refund tickets in a timely fashion.
 Passengers occasionally had to wait longer for reimbursement of their expenses.

-EasyJet has campaigned for the UK to replace air passenger duty (APD) with a new tax that would vary depending on distance travelled and aircraft type.